 After house sitting outside of Wellington on the North Island for a month, we set out in early June to explore the South Island.
-We traveled more than 2,000 kilometers, zig-zagging from rugged coastlines with pounding surf across soaring, snow-capped mountains and back to sheep-dotted plains that stretch to the horizon.
+We traveled more than 2,000 kilometers, zig-zagging from rugged coastlines with pounding surf across soaring, snow-capped mountains and back to sheep-dotted plains that stretch to the horizon and had a lot of fun.
 We snaked through narrow roads high in the Southern Alps and probed gravel roads that stretch to desolate, rocky coves.
 We watched seals bask in the sun in Kaikoura, albatrosses soar over the towering cliffs of Dunedin, and dozens and dozens of hawks glide through the still, cold air in search of food along Arthur’s Pass.

 We watched the sun rise over Mt.
 Cook and set over the Remarkables in Queenstown.
 We walked to the edge of Franz Josef Glacier, strolled the empty beaches in Okarito, and hiked to waterfalls, blue-watered pools, and visited a salmon fish farm.

 All in 10 days.
 And much of it blissfully alone.